jschroeder9000/clam_scan/README.md

 Other *nix systems can do the equivalent from their respective package manager or install from source.
 Mac users should be able to something equivalent with homebrew.
 Windows... good luck.

 If you _really_ have an aversion to installing the daemon on your development machine, that's OK, but be aware that using the daemon can be literally thousands of orders of magnitude faster for scanning small files because it doesn't have to load the virus database every time a scan is initiated.

-Make sure to set `client_location` to the path to `clamdscan` to get the benefits it offers (see below).
+You'll also need to set `client_location` to point to clamscan (see below).

 ## Usage